 Michael believes in the power of a warm and understanding counselling relationship to unlock your strengths and resources, allowing you to move toward your goals and to create life satisfaction.
 He is also knowledgeable of the latest advances in therapy and adopts an integrative cognitive perspective.

 In conjunction with his work at the Burnaby Counselling Group, Michael is a full-time faculty member at the Adler School of Professional Psychology in downtown Vancouver where he teaches courses in lifestyle and career development, counsellor professional development and counselling skills.

-Kyla Moon, Associate
+Kyla Moon, Registered Clinical Counsellor

 Kyla believes that every person has innate worth and value, and because of this, she knows it is an honour to walk along side someone on their journey.
 She also believes that every person lives within a system: family, community, faith and culture.
 It is through this systemic framework that she approaches therapy and believes healing, wholeness and hope can occur.

 Kyla has a Masters Degree in Marriage and Family Therapy and is a Registered Clinical Counsellor.
 She has specialized training in Emotion Focused Therapy, Satir Experiential Therapeutic Approach and Attachment Theory.
 Through working collaboratively with the client, she approaches each individual with empathy, respect, curiosity and hope.
 Kyla enjoys working with individuals, couples and family, ranging from children to adults.
 Through building an authentic and trusting relationship with her clients, she believes that the journey towards healing and wholeness can begin